Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

 the dataset.

 Second of all, overfitting might be a strong possibility.
-The number of training instances needed to accurately classify or predict a target feature correctly increases exponentially as we increase the number of features.
+The number of training instances needed to accurately classify or predict a target label correctly increases exponentially as we increase the number of features.
 This is also known as the Curse of Dimensionality.
 See [https://en.wikipedia.org/wiki/Curse_of_dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) We only have a relatively small number of training instances to consider.
 More data is generally